-Now choose the home network connection which “Microsoft Virtual WiFi Miniport adapter” is set on (in our case it's Wireless network connection 2, but it can be different at yours).
-Click “OK” and you’re set!
+Now choose the home network connection which “Microsoft Virtual WiFi Miniport adapter” is set on (in our case it's Wireless network connection 2, but it can be different on your device).
+Click “OK”.

 Troubleshooting - What to do if you get the following alert: 'Sorry!
 Wifi component missing or isn't capable to run as a hotspot'?

 Some wireless network cards are not capable to operate as hotspots.
 In that case:

 Try to use the Virtual Router feature from another Windows device.